Back to E-commerce Dictionary

 Tips for Product Retirement

-• Utilize your PIM system to accurately mark products as 'end-of-life' and automate their removal or status update across all active sales channels.
+• Use your PIM system to mark items as retired and automatically update their status on all your sales channels.

 Trends Surrounding Product Retirement